jkingyens/c2k/readme.md

 1. `c2k` needs to bake the remote ip address of your server into the iOS app so it knows where to fetch
 2. You need to sign the app and install onto a real device instead of emulator
     * This will require a provisioning profile
-    * Check the box "Automatically Mangage Signing" to make things easier
+    * Check the box "Automatically Manage Signing" to make things easier

 Re-build the app by providing the `host` and `port` to `c2k` as CLI args: